erpnext/foundation/foundation/www/docs/user/manual/en/accounts/opening-accounts.md

 #### Step 3: Posting Date

-Select Posting Date on which Accounts Opening Balance will be updated.
+Select Posting Date on which Accounts Opening Balance will be updated successfully.

 #### Step 4: Enter Debit/Credit Value